Cosmetic surgeries on knots in $S^3$: Abstract

 \section{Abstract}

 Two Dehn surgeries on a knot are called {\it purely cosmetic}, if they yield manifolds that are homeomorphic as oriented manifolds.
-Using Heegaard Floer homology, we give necessary conditions for the existence of purely cosmetic surgeries on knots in $S^3$.
-Among other things, we show that the two surgery slopes must be the opposite of each other.
+Suppose there exist purely cosmetic surgeries on a knot in $S^3$, we show that the two surgery slopes must be the opposite of each other.
+One ingredient of our proof is a Dehn surgery formula for correction terms in Heegaard Floer homology.